 GOVT 134.
 War, Peace and the Mass Media.
-This seminar course is concerned with the relationship of mass media to war and the possibilities for peace, with emphasis on recent concepts of political communication.
+Concerned with the relationship of mass media to war and the possibilities for peace, with emphasis on recent concepts of political communication.
 Cross-listed as JOUR 134; only one may be counted for credit.
 3 units.

 GOVT 135.
 American Foreign Policy.
-The institutions, practices and development of American foreign policy; the interaction of domestic and foreign factors on the formulating of American foreign policy since World War II.
+Institutions, practices and development of American foreign policy; the interaction of domestic and foreign factors on the formulating of American foreign policy since World War II.
 Prerequisite: GOVT 001 or equivalent.
 3 units.